-In the first week of November 1973 I interviewed Peter Wolf, the singer with the J Geils Band, in his suite at the Continental Hyatt House, or the Riot House as it was renamed after Led Zep trashed it.
+In the first week of November 1973 I interviewed Peter Wolf, the singer with the J Geils Band, in his suite at the Continental Hyatt House in Los Angeles, or the Riot House as it was renamed after Led Zeppelin trashed it.
 Wolf’s girlfriend, the actress Faye Dunaway, sat in on the interview and, when it was over, asked me about England, about the royals, about our customs and why our policemen don’t carry guns.
 She was quite tiny, birdlike, and very beautiful, and she spoke to me in a word-perfect English accent.
 Maybe she was practising for a part.

 The party was aboard the Queen Mary liner which was permanently docked nearby, and when I got there I noticed to my surprise that Faye was sitting on her own.
 Peter Wolf had evidently not yet arrived or left her alone to be photographed with the rest of the band, and she beckoned to me to join her.
 We continued our ‘English’ conversation for a few minutes then, to my surprise, Faye suggested we take a stroll together along the deck.
 As we did so we fell into an improvised dialogue, imagining ourselves as English aristocrats crossing the Atlantic at the turn of the century, perhaps even on the Titanic.
 Warming to our roles, we linked arms flirtatiously beneath the stars and the conversation went something like this: